Honda Tadakatsu: Popular culture

+In theater and other contemporary works, Tadakatsu is often characterized as polar opposite of Ieyasu's other great general, Ii Naomasa.
+While both were fierce warriors of the Tokugawa, Tadakatsu's ability to elude injury is often contrasted with the common depiction of Naomasa enduring many battle wounds, but fighting through them.

 Honda Tadakatsu appears in numerous Japanese jidaigeki (historical dramas for television) set in the 16th century.
 He is a minor character in Akira Kurosawa's movie Kagemusha.

 Honda Tadakatsu, or fictive characters based loosely on the historical figure, appears in several video games and associated anime, including the Sengoku Basara games and anime, Samurai Warriors, Warriors Orochi, Nioh 2, Pokémon Conquest, and Kessen.

-Honda appears as a playable character in the Mobile/PC Game Rise of Kingdoms.
+Honda appears as a playable character in the Mobile/PC Game titled Rise of Kingdoms.